depressionz/hello-world/README.md

-Go back and open the file with the name program.cs
+Open the file with the name program.cs